 NJFB recommends that the Tidelands Resource Council have active NJ aquacultural industry representation or shellfishers on said council.
-A review shall be undertaken of all relevant advisory boards to the aquaculture industry to ensure that all appropriate seats are filled by industry representatives.
-NJFB shall support a change to the New Jersey Aquaculture Act, modifying the composition of the Aquaculture Advisory Council to provide greater industry representation on the council.
-Therefore, NJFB shall support the elimination of ex-officio seats on the Aquaculture Advisory Council of entities that no longer exist.
+A yearly review shall be undertaken by NJFB of all relevant advisory boards to the aquaculture industry to ensure that all appropriate seats are current and filled by active aquaculturists.

+NJFB shall support a change to the New Jersey Aquaculture Act, modifying the composition of the Aquaculture Advisory Council and clarifying the role of the Aquatic Farmers License (AFL).
+NJFB shall advocate for changing the Aquaculture Act to provide greater industry representation of active aquaculturists on the NJ Aquaculture Advisory Council and further advocating for the elimination of ex-officio seats on the Aquaculture Advisory Council of entities that no longer exist.
+NJFB shall advocate for a change to the Aquaculture Act revising the term Aquatic Farmers License (AFL) to Aquatic Farmers Registration, as said license (AFL) grants no further privileges or rights upon the farmer greater than those licenses, permits and instruments currently required to obtain the license.

-NJFB shall advocate for updates to the Aquacultural Development Plan to come into compliance with the Aquacultural Development Act.
+NJFB shall advocate for updates to the Aquacultural Development Plan be conducted every five years as mandated in the Aquacultural Development Act.

 NJFB shall continue to research aquaculture issues.
+NJFB shall continue to seek resolution for equal protection of aquaculturists under Right to Farm.